yannickl88/blog-articles/drafts/bloginception.md

 We do the same with profile information, we simply use [Gravatar][gravatar] for the avatars instead of hosting them ourselves.

 # What did we write
 So, you might be wondering, what did we actually write?
 Of course, we made some software to glue all these packages together.
-We used a simple `Symfony` application which we use for the handling of web requests and rendering the pages.
+We created a simple `Symfony` application which we use for the handling of web requests and rendering the pages.
 It also allows us to use the `Symfony` routing to create links to pages.

 We also wrote a bit of software to manage and maintain the linked git repositories.
 This is able to update a repository to the latest version and index where all the files are.
 Using this, we can update blogs when changes occur.
 These can be triggered by the [Github Web-Hooks][github-webhooks].